 9. Mike Gibbons: He never won the world title, but Gibbons was widely regarded as one of the very best at 160, not to mention one of the sharpest and cleverest boxers around, regardless of weight.
 His record shows wins over a long list of elite talent including Mike O’Dowd, Ted “Kid” Lewis, Al McCoy, Jeff Smith and Harry Greb.

-8. Tiger Flowers: Competing with Mickey Walker and Harry Greb automatically sets Flowers apart.
+8. Tiger Flowers: Competing with Mickey Walker and Harry Greb automatically puts Flowers among the elite.
 He gave Greb two tough battles and his loss to Walker was widely viewed as a robbery.
 Racked up an incredible 118 wins in less than a decade.

 7. Freddie Steele: Solid wins over Fred Apostoli, Ceferino Garcia, Gus Lesnevich, Vince Dundee and Babe Risko.
 Record of 124-6-8.
 ‘Nuff said.

-6. Carlos Monzon: The Argentine’s long reign and 14 straight title defenses mark him as one of the very best.
+6. Carlos Monzon: The Argentine’s long championship reign and fourteen straight title defenses mark “Escopeta” as one of the very best.

 5. Stanley Ketchel: “The Michigan Assassin,” known for his astonishing power and general viciousness, had his career tragically cut short, but not before establishing himself as the terror of the middleweights with wins over Billy Papke, Joe Thomas and Philadelphia Jack O’Brien.